Onelinerhub/onelinerhub/ffmpeg/how-to-compress-video-to-a-specific-size.md

 # How to compress video to a specific size

 ### In order to compress video to a specific size, first calculate target bitrate as `bitrate = target size / duration`.
 Then use this bitrate in the specified command.
-For example, we want video of `1Mb` in size and our target video is 1 minute and 22 seconds in length.
-Then we should use `1024/82 = 12k`:
+For example, we want to get a video of `1Mb` in size and our original video is 1 minute and 22 seconds in length.
+Then we should use `1024/82 = 12k` bitrate for conversion:

 ```bash
 ffmpeg -y -i in.mp4 -c:v libx264 -b:v 12k -pass 1 -f mp4 /dev/null